glacials/twos.dev/src/warm/guide.md

 ---

-# User Guide
+# The Ben Carlsson User Guide

 This page describes things I value at work.
 This is descriptive of me, not prescriptive to you; treat it as a set of FYIs, not requirements.
 Use or ignore at your discretion, and share your own guide with me!

-## My Communication Style
+## Communication Style

-1. **Succinct**: The more people who will read what I'm writing, the higher the cost/benefit of spending time honing it.
-For widespread pieces, 90% of my time is spent editing.
+1. **Succinct**: The more people expected to read what I'm writing, the higher the cost/benefit of spending time honing it.
+For widespread pieces, 90% of my time is editing.
 [More](http://www.paulgraham.com/simply.html), [even more](http://www.paulgraham.com/useful.html)
 2. **Trusting**: Coordination is slow.
 Everything is easier if we trust and authorize each other to make decisions in motion, rather than blocking on consensus.
 We can continue to share progress in nonblocking ways.
 [More](https://communitywiki.org/wiki/DoOcracy)
-3. **Asynchronous by default**: A 30-second interruption sets me back 30 minutes—it's how my brain works.
+3. **Asynchronous by default**: A 30-second interruption sets my brain back 30 minutes.
+I wish it didn't, but it does.
 To minimize this I like to have conversations in async mediums like tickets, pull requests, and screen recordings.
    [More](https://heeris.id.au/trinkets/ProgrammerInterrupted.png), [even more](http://www.paulgraham.com/makersschedule.html)
 4. **Ticket-centric**: As a forgetful person I love single-origin paper